nsarode/Python_classNotes/Wk2_Py_librariesAndConcepts.md

 # Matplotlib and pyplot

-:exclamation: Since this section has numerous plots that I would prefer to be embedded in the markdown file, I am switching over to Jupyter notebook.
+:exclamation: :exclamation: Since this section has numerous plots that I would prefer to be embedded in the markdown file, I am switching over to Jupyter notebook.
 Head on over to InsertLinkHere